Skip to content

 It’s always important to make sure that you check whether you’re suffering from keyword cannibalism.
-You’ll probably need to make some changes in your site structure or rewrite some articles every now and then.
-If you optimize your articles for similar terms, your rankings might suffer from keyword cannibalization: you’ll be ‘devouring’ your own chances to rank in Google!
+You’ll probably need to make some changes in your site structure or rewrite some articles now and then.
+If you optimize your articles for similar terms, your rankings might suffer from keyword cannibalization: you’ll be ‘devouring’ your chances to rank in Google!

 So, Keyword Cannibalization means that you have various blog posts or articles on your site that can rank for the same search query in Google.
 Either because the topic they cover is too similar or because you optimized them for the same key phrase.
 If you optimize posts or articles for similar search queries, they’re eating away at each other’s chances to rank.